 This course contains a variety of assessment methods to ensure practical and academic competence.
 The following list shows the variety of assessment methods experienced on this course.

 - Written examinations

 Q. How long is the MVetPhys course?

 A. The Integrated Masters programme is an innovative four year programme of study, which allows students to progress through a high quality course at undergraduate level directly into a fourth year at masters level, finishing with an MVetPhys Veterinary Physiotherapy.
 It gives students a fabulous opportunity to excel in both an academic and professional setting alongside professionally qualified clinicians.
 The Integrated Masters programme is also accredited by the Register of Animal Musculoskeletal Practitioners (RAMP), the Animal Health Professions Register (AHPR) and supported by the National Association of Veterinary Physiotherapists (NAVP).

 Q. What will I study?

 A. Study will involve both large and companion animals with a major focus being on horses and dogs.
 The first three years of the course covers both pre-clinical and clinical skills.
 This is complemented with practical elements that introduce palpation, a range of therapies and rehabilitation techniques alongside massage.
-Students may wish to step off the programme after completing the three-year undergraduate programme and at this point they will, if successful, have a professional qualification in either equine or canine massage.

 Q. How many days do I have to come into College?